Domestic Violence Action Month

 YW Table Talk | October 13 | Business Call To Action & Toolkit

-- Watch a discussion between Jeanette Hauk (YWCA Spokane CEO), Annie Murphey (Executive Director of the Spokane Regional Domestic Violence Coalition), and Kiantha Duncan (Spokane NAACP president and Washington State Coalition Against Domestic Violence board member), about the role businesses can and should play in responding to and preventing domestic violence in Spokane.
+- Watch a discussion between Jeanette Hauck (YWCA Spokane CEO) and Annie Murphey (Executive Director of the Spokane Regional Domestic Violence Coalition) about the role businesses can and should play in responding to and preventing domestic violence in Spokane.

 Survive To Thrive | October 20 | A Survivor Shares Her Story